When fresh figs are in season it’s a shame not to eat them, and this Fig Pizza with Prosciutto and Arugula couldn’t be easier or more delicious.

 Yes, try jack cheese or any mild & melty light cheese.

-I wouldn’t recommend a brined cheese because we don’t want a soggy crust.
+I wouldn’t recommend a cheese in brine because we don’t want a soggy crust.
 That said, use the low-moisture variety instead!

 More Recipes to Try